prshntpnwr/ContactApp/README.md

 - Now click on the FAB (Floating Action Button) to move to Send message activity.
 - Either edit the randomly generated OTP or used the same, Click on Send button to send the message.
 - To check all sent messages move to second tab "Messages" which contain list of contact to whom messages are sent.
-- click on any Contact to see details.
+- Click on any Contact to see details.

 ### Used Libraries -